-Additional emissions reductions of 280 kt of CO2-e must be made in order to meet the target of zero emissions (Figure 25).
+Additional emissions reductions of 280 thousand tonnes of CO2-e must be made in order to meet the target of zero emissions (Figure 24).

-Figure 26 shows the composition of the deficit.
+Figure 25 shows the composition of the deficit.
 The deficit emissions of 280 kt CO2-e can be broken down into: